deepset-ai/haystack-demos/airgapped-rest_api/README.md

 ### Important points to note:

-1. To build the container, you still need internet access.
+1. While the container can run in an air-gapped environment, Internet access is required to build the container itself.
-2. The more and larger models you add to Docker, the larger its size will become.
+2. The number and size of the models used in the pipeline will increase the size of the resulting Docker image.
-3. This is just a sample Dockerfile provided for your reference.
-Feel free to modify it to suit your specific use case.
+3. This is an overly simplistic Dockerfile provided for reference, some changes are expected to suit realistic use cases.

 ### Docker build process: